-In order to facilitate greater scalability, here we demonstrate the use of micro-scale atomic ovens as an atom source, microfabricated using well-known MEMS techniques, and propose a use case of how this can be integrated into an ion-trap microchip by die or wafer bonding as shown in Figure 1.
+In order to facilitate greater scalability, here, we demonstrate the use of micro-scale atomic ovens as an atom source, microfabricated using well-known MEMS techniques, and propose a use case of how this can be integrated into an ion-trap microchip by die or wafer bonding as shown in Fig. 1.
 The microfabrication process of this atomic oven consists of fabricating plate-shaped micro-heaters and depositing ytterbium source material, which generates an atomic flux when heated on the heater plate.
-In this approach the microfabricated atomic ovens can be easily wafer or die bonded to a ion trap microchip with a backside loading slot to enable the atomic flux originating from the back of the substrate into the loading zone.
-By integrating this on-chip we significantly reduce the footprint compared to conventional ion loading mechanisms and also provide orders of magnitude faster response times compared to previous thermally sublimated atom sources for which a short response time of approximately $12 s^{13}$ is described for a conventional macroscopic oven controlled with a digital feedback loop implemented in a microcontroller.
-Furthermore, we show that capping the oven in vacuum did not affect the measured atomic flux, showing this oven can be used with materials that oxidise easily in air such as Ba, providing a significantly smaller overall device package compared to laser ablation loading by avoiding the need for an ablation laser.
+In this approach, the microfabricated atomic ovens can be easily wafer or die bonded to an ion trap microchip with a backside loading slot to allow the atomic flux originating from the back of the substrate into the loading zone.
+By integrating this on-chip, we significantly reduce the footprint compared to conventional ion loading mechanisms and also provide orders of magnitude faster response times compared to previous thermally sublimated atom sources, for which a short response time of approximately 12 s13 is described for a conventional macroscopic oven controlled with a digital feedback loop implemented in a microcontroller.
+Because of its size and design, the power dissipation is on the order of ten milliwatts, and small trap electrodes fully exposed to the oven would be heated on the order of tens of millikelvin by thermal radiation and conductivity.
+Furthermore, we show that capping the oven in vacuum did not affect the measured atomic flux, showing this oven can be used with materials that oxidize easily in air such as Ba, providing a significantly smaller overall device package compared to laser ablation loading by avoiding the need for an ablation laser.